jimwins/titi/docs/querying.rst

 This does the same as the example above but is shorter and more readable.

-The only differences between using Idiorm and using Paris for querying are as follows:
+The only differences between using the ORM class and the Model classes for querying are as follows:

 1. You do not need to call the ``for_table`` method to specify the database table to use.
-Paris will supply this automatically based on the class name (or the ``$_table`` static property, if present).
+The Model class will do this automatically based on the class name (or the ``$_table`` static property, if present).

 2. The ``find_one`` and ``find_many`` methods will return instances of